Instance-wise Occlusion and Depth Orders in Natural Scenes: Discussion

 We introduce \textsc{InstaOrder} dataset and propose various order prediction networks.
-We demonstrate that joint use of occlusion and depth order is effective, and we observe that the state-of-the-art depth map prediction approach can be improved by using the proposed auxiliary loss for instance-wise ordering.
-Our dataset has several benefits compared with DIW~\cite{Chen16diw}, COCOA~\cite{Zhu17cocoa}, or KINS~\cite{Qi19kins} in terms of scale, classes, and ordering types.
-However, it is worth extending our dataset to cover fine-level instances as COCOA does.
+Our dataset has several benefits compared to DIW~\cite{Chen16diw}, COCOA~\cite{Zhu17cocoa}, or KINS~\cite{Qi19kins} in terms of scale, classes, and order types.
+We demonstrate the effectiveness of jointly using occlusion order and depth order.
+We show that the state-of-the-art depth map prediction approach can be improved by using the proposed auxiliary loss for instance-wise ordering.

-As future work, we plan to study the effect of instance-wise relationships in other scene understanding tasks, such as image captioning, detection, and panoptic segmentation.